kidwellj/multi-room-hifi/README.md

 - You can find a useful pinout reference for this board [here](https://pinout.xyz/pinout/pi_digiamp#).

-- Note: I'm planning to get a set of Wharfedale Diamond 10 speakers later next year and will power this system using a used Denon AVR-2312 (these run £50-150) which is compatible with Home Asssitant and Logitech Media Server as an endpoint for audio streaming.
+- Future upgrade note: I'm planning to get a set of Wharfedale Diamond 10 speakers later next year and will power this system using a used Denon AVR-2312 (these run £50-150) which is compatible with Home Asssitant and Logitech Media Server as an endpoint for audio streaming.
 When this upgrade is complete, I'll be moving this little streamer to the library.

 *In case you're interested, here's the details of my failed first try:*